vPeteWalker/midway/files/files.rst

     - Login into File Analytics VM CLI using
       - User: nutanix
       - Password: nutanix/4u
     - Execute the following command.
-Click the icon in the upper right of the window below to copy the command to your clipboard, and then paste within your SSH session.
+Click the icon in the upper right corner of the window below to copy the command to your clipboard, and then paste within your SSH session.

       ::